 Learning Assistants (LA’s) are motivated undergraduate students who assist instructors and students in the teaching-learning enterprise.
 LA’s are assigned to a particular course, and they work closely with instructors to provide challenging and meaningful learning experiences for enrolled students.

-The primary requirement is familiarity and success with the course, preferably with the course as taught by a particular instructor, so that the assistant can help with grading (assuming a rubric), feedback on writing, specialized software or virtual labs, class activities, out-of-class tutoring, and other learning-focused responsibilities.
+The primary requirement is familiarity and success with the course, preferably with the course as taught by a particular instructor, so that the assistant can help with in-class activities, specialized software or virtual labs, feedback on writing, grading (assuming a rubric), out-of-class tutoring, and other learning-focused responsibilities.
 Successful applicants are highly skilled, advanced students who meet a strict set of qualifications:

 - Grade of A- or A in the assigned course